 Snakes Entering From Sewer Pipes

-If you do have the misfortune of one day opening the toilet lid to find a snake staring at you, it's more likely it came from the sewer pipes.
+If you do have the misfortune of one day opening the toilet lid to find a snake staring at you, it's more likely that it came from the sewer pipes.
 A loose cover on your septic tank or a break in the sewer line can provide the necessary access, and while it's unlikely for a snake to crawl through vertical pipes to an upper bathroom, the critter could emerge from a toilet on the ground floor.
 Far from being fantasy, this has occurred on more than one occasion.
-It isn't just snakes that come through the sewers, but frogs, rats and even lizards.
+It isn't just snakes that come through the sewers but also frogs, rats, and even lizards.

 The sight of a snake in the toilet is bound to unnerve you, and you may be tempted to simply run out of the bathroom.
 If you do that without closing the toilet lid, however, you're inviting the intruder to climb out of the toilet and hide.
 Although the chances of it being poisonous are slim to nonexistent, take a good look at the creature or have an expert examine it.

-Snake-Proofing Your Toilet
+How to Snake-Proof Your Toilet

 If you've already had the experience of seeing a snake in your toilet and once was enough, or if you want to avoid the experience altogether, you may need to put a vent cap or screen over the vent opening in the roof.
 If you do this, clean the screen periodically or your plumbing system may begin to exhibit the symptoms of poor venting, including sewer smells and slow draining.
 If you have a septic tank, be sure the lid fits tightly and doesn't have any cracks or other damage that leaves an entry point for snakes.
 It also doesn't hurt to take a careful look in the toilet before you use it.